 The Green Witch In The Wizard Of Oz

-A film, if successful, changes a work permanently.
-Just as Disney has forever placed in our minds the names of the dwarfs (who were never named before that), the film starring Judy Garland forever left us with the image of the green Wicked Witch Of The West.
+Then the film was made.
+If successful, a film changes a work permanently.
+Just as Disney has forever placed in our minds the names of the seven dwarfs (who were never named before that), the film starring Judy Garland forever left us with the image of the green Wicked Witch Of The West.

 There is a sad story of actor abuse behind Margaret Hamilton’s greenness.